 CDOT’s recommendations for street improvements on Parkwood and The Plaza

-Vivian Coleman, with CDOT, gave an overview of the Uptown Connects study which is now complete.
-And they are recommending a protected bike lane on 5th/6th Streets.
+Vivian Coleman, with CDOT, also gave an overview of the Uptown Connects study, which is now complete.
+And they are recommending a protected bike lane on 5th/6th Streets!

-Coleman began her presentation by saying that CDOT recommends greater bicycle facilities through Uptown for people of all ages and abilities with the real goal of getting families into Center City by bike safely and comfortably.
-There are 100,000 workers and 15,000 people that live in Uptown.
+Coleman began her presentation by saying that CDOT recommends greater bicycle facilities through Uptown for people of all ages and abilities with the goal of getting families into Center City by bike safely and comfortably.
+There are 100,000 workers and 15,000 residents in Uptown.

 We need to invest in cycling infrastructure to remain competitive with peer cities